 4-H (1) University Committees

 The President receives the advice of the University Committee on Appointments, Promotions, and Tenure.
 This committee generally consists of at least six panels of four to eight faculty members, and the subcommittees described in the next two paragraphs.
-For nomination procedures, see Section 2‑B (4)(a) of Chapter 2.
+For nomination procedures, see Section 2‑B (4)(a).
 The committee may use consultants or appoint ad hoc panels or members as necessary.
 A member of the University Committee on Appointments, Promotions and Tenure shall not participate in the deliberations on a dossier prepared by the academic unit within which he or she serves.
 (Such a unit would be a department in the larger schools or the school itself when that unit is not departmentalized.)

 For librarians, the President receives the advice of the University Committee on Librarian Appointments, Promotions and Continuing Appointments.
 This committee generally consists of a single panel of four to eight members.
-For nomination procedures, see Section 2-B (4)(a) of Chapter 2.
+For nomination procedures, see Section 2-B (4)(a).
 The committee may use consultants or appoint ad hoc panels or members as necessary.
 A member of the University Committee on Librarian Appointments, Promotions and Continuing Appointments shall not participate in the deliberations on a dossier prepared by the specific unit within which he or she serves.

-4-H (2) School or Divisional Committees on Appointments, Promotions, and Tenure
+4-H (2) School or Divisional Committees on Appointments, Promotions and Tenure